On the generalized Zalcman conjecture: Preliminaries

 In general, such an expression is called a quadratic differential, where $Q$ is meromorphic and the arcs for which $Q(w)dw^2>0$ are called its trajectories.
 In many important cases the function $Q$ is a rational function.
 The zeros and poles of $Q$ are referred to as the singularities of the quadratic differential.
 In order to emphasise the geometric point of view, consider a metric $ds^2=|Q(w)||dw|^2$, which is euclidean except at the singularities.
 The trajectories are the geodesics of this metric.
 For the detailed study of this quadratic differential and its local and global trajectories we refer to Jenkins \cite{Jenkins-1965} and Strebel \cite{Kurt-1984}.\\

 By Schiffer's variational method, the extremal function of certain extremal problems satisfy a differential equation of the form

-where $P^*$ and $Q^*$ are polynomials in $w$ and a rational function of $z$ respectively.
+where $P^*$ is a polynomial in $w$ and $Q^*$ is a rational function in $z$.
 The exact formulation for this differential equation was established by Schaffer and Spencer \cite{Schaeffer-1943,Schaeffer-1945,Schaeffer-1946,Schaeffer-1949,Schaeffer-1949*} in a series of papers on coefficient regions for univalent functions.
 The problem they considered is to characterize the sequences $\{a_n\}$ which define such functions and can be solved if one can determine the region $V_n$ in $(2n-2)$-dimensional space to which the point $(a_2, a_3,\cdots , a_n)$ is confined.
 The most likely way to success is to determine the boundary of $V_n$ through the extremal properties of the corresponding functions, which can be found by developing a specific variational method for geometric and rigorous meaning of the interior variation, see \cite{Ahlfors}.

 If $f(z)=w$ maximizes an extremal problem $\mathcal{J}(a_2, a_3, a_4, \ldots, a_n)$, then $f$ satisfies the following differential equation (see \cite{Schaeffer-1946})

 where

 Here $a_k^{(v)}$ are the coefficients of